damienmaguire/Tesla-Front-Drive-Unit/README.md

 02/10/17 : Released V1 design files.
 Untested.
 Unproven.
 Educational use only.

 06/11/17 : V1 board bench tested and working well.
 No in car testing as yet.

+29/12/17 : Uploaded V2 design files for small drive unit logic board.
+Compatible with both front and rear small Tesla drive units.

+Just one change :

+ULN2003 replaced by NCV8401ADT for driving precharge relay and main contactor following in car testing of the large drive unit.

+Happy new year :)